HakaiInstitute/reproject_csrs/README.md

     - `CSRSTransform.cpp` - Object that instantiates the PROJ pipeline to convert individual coordinates
     - `HelmertFactory.cpp` - Factory for creating a proj transform based on a specified ITRF reference frame
 - `include/`
-    - `constants.h` - Some constants used throughout the program
     - `Transform.h` - An abstract base class used by the CSRSTransform class

 ---